cmake-js/cmake-js/README.md

                                                                        [boolean]
   --CD                   Custom argument passed to CMake in format:
                          -D<your-arg-here>                              [string]
-  --si, --silent         Prevents cMake to print to the stdio          [boolean]
+  --i, --silent          CMake.js to print to the stdio                [boolean]
 ```

 **Requirements:**